2025.03.05

 Secretariat

-Landscape Design changes with the seasons, and grows or shrinks over time.
-It's not something that ends once it's completed.
+Landscape changes with the seasons, and grows or shrinks over time, so it's not something that ends once it's completed.

 Oumi